Alexander Sergeychik: Crimes

 The passenger was Syrytsya's girlfriend Elena Turchennik.
 She tried to escape, but Barkov caught her, beat her and dragged her to his car.
 The criminals then took turns raping her, before Sergeychik strangled her with a towing cable.
 They robbed the victims, tied the corpses with a towing cable and left them in the car trunk.

 In November 2003, Sergeychik, while on duty, beat up a detainee in the workplace and used a gas canister against him, as a result of which he had to call for an ambulance, but the case was ignored.

-In February 2006, Sergeychik, in a state of intoxication, quarrelled with his wife and came to his friend's mistress Natalia Bazis.
+In February 2005, Sergeychik, in a state of intoxication, quarrelled with his wife and came to his friend's mistress Natalia Bazis.
 Earlier his friend (also a militia officer) and Sergeychik drank alcohol at her apartment.
 Several hours later.
 Sergeychik returned to the apartment where he beat up Bazis, then raped her, strangling her with her bra and leaving the corpse in the bathroom.
 He burglarised the apartment and fled the scene.

 Arrest and trial

 After Bazis' murder, her friends were investigated including Sergeychik.
 By that time he had resigned from internal affairs.
 He was summoned for interrogation since his fingerprints were found on the fragments of a bottle that he had broken on Bazis' head.
 Sergeychik tried to deny any connection to the murder but began to get confused during the testimony and came under suspicion.
-After the police searched his apartment and garages, item stolen from Kodik's apartment were located in addition to an arsenal of weapons and other stolen property.
+After the police searched his apartment and garages, items stolen from Kodik's apartment were located in addition to an arsenal of weapons and other stolen property.
 In February 2006, the former policeman was charged with two murders and robberies for which he was imprisoned.

 Soon he was charged with four more murders, based on traces of his DNA at the crime scenes.
 Sergeychik began to confess, admitting to the murders of eleven women and one man.
 In addition to the proven crimes, Sergeychik confessed to the murders of Olga Geroshchuk, Olga Shor, Elena Runets, Yulia Yatsyshina, Gulnara Azizova and Alexandra Kornat.
 He confessed that all of them were raped and killed, then either burned or dropped into the Neman.
 The bodies were never found, so the accusations of these murders were not brought against him.

 Psychiatrists concluded that the serial killer was sane.

 The trial of Alexander Sergeychik and Dmitry Barkov began on 20 February 2007, in a closed court.
-Sergeychik was accused of committing murders with "special cruelty to conceal another crime from hooligan motives", rape, theft of property, including theft of firearms, illegal carrying, storage, transportation of firearms, ammunition, explosives and explosive devices.
+Sergeychik was accused of committing murders with "special cruelty to conceal another crime from hooligan motives", rape, and theft of property, including theft of firearms, illegal carrying, storage, transportation of firearms, ammunition, explosives and explosive devices.

 On 22 May 2007, Sergeychik was found guilty of all charges, and sentenced to an exceptional penalty by the Grodno District court - death through execution with confiscation of all his property.
 Dmitry Barkov was sentenced to 10 years in a penal colony.
 The Supreme Court of the Republic of Belarus left the verdict unchanged.

 On 26 November 2007, the verdict was carried out.